-We were formerly known as GT’s Mafia, but with the wanted change of making it more kid friendly (so they can rep their shirts at school!) and the addition of morphing to a virtual ‘rides’ edition last year instead of our normal walk… we wanted to change things up at the perfect time!
+We were formerly known as GT’s Mafia, but with the wanted change of making it more kid friendly (so they can rep their shirts at school!) and the addition of morphing to a virtual ‘rides’ edition in the past during the pandemic of our normal walk… we wanted to change things up at the perfect time!
 And not to mention… We should have probably done this from the beginning with how big of a car family we are!

-These past couple of years have also been filled with heartbreak, sadness, and a ton of built-up anxiousness.
-I have basically stayed quarantined due to my health and not wanting to rock the boat.
-I really hope that we can congregate safely, and that you will join us.
+The pandemic has kept us cooped up for what feels like a lifetime, and a blink, all in one.
+It's been far too long since we have seen many of you..
 We are a huge car family since my dad has restored cars basically all his life, and always have been in the family generations past… So, I invite you to come join our 'pit crew' as we continue this theme.
-Your support means more than you could ever know; it truly helps continue this fire that I have ignited within me.. and any way you can support (even by just sharing!) helps continue this much needed awareness that thousands so badly need!
+Your support means more than you could ever know; it truly helps continue this fire that I have ignited within me.. and any way you can support (even by just sharing the page as I share it!) helps continue this much needed awareness that thousands so badly need!

 We will be there about 9am!
 I will update closer to the event.

 1215 Larkin Williams Rd.
 Fenton, MO 63026